jitsi/jibri/README.md

 The first account is the one Jibri will use to log into the control MUC (where Jibri will send its status and await commands).
 The second account is the one Jibri will use as a client in selenium when it joins the call so that it can be treated in a special way by the Jitsi Meet web UI.

 ## Jicofo
-Edit `/etc/jitsi/jicofo/sip-communicator.properties` (or similar), set the appropriate MUC to look for the Jibri Controllers.
+Edit `/etc/jitsi/jicofo/jicofo.conf`, set the appropriate MUC to look for the Jibri Controllers.
 This should be the same MUC as is referenced in jibri's `config.json` file.
 Restart Jicofo after setting this property.
-It's also suggested to set the PENDING_TIMEOUT to 90 seconds, to allow the Jibri some time to start up before being marked as failed.
+It's also suggested to set the pending-timeout to 90 seconds, to allow the Jibri some time to start up before being marked as failed.
 ```
-org.jitsi.jicofo.jibri.BREWERY=JibriBrewery@internal.auth.yourdomain.com
-org.jitsi.jicofo.jibri.PENDING_TIMEOUT=90
+jicofo {
+  ...
+  jibri {
+    brewery-jid = "JibriBrewery@internal.auth.yourdomain.com"
+    pending-timeout = 90 seconds
+  }
+  ...
+}
 ```

 ## Jitsi Meet